ralfbecher/QlikView_Extension_ListboxSearchPaste/README.md

 Values pasted as: "(Aaaa|Bb|Cccc|Ddd)"

-The mode can be switched in the script.js file by setting variable exactSearch (true/false).
+The search mode can be switched via QlikView variable "vListboxSearchPasteMode" with possible values "normal", "exact".
+The variable name and used values can be changed in script.js file.
+After changing the variable value in QlikView you need to press F5 to re-render the extension and change the search mode.

 ![QlikView Extension ListboxSearchPaste](screenshot.PNG)